A deranged mother pulls the wool over her daughter’s eyes – but Run pulls the wool over our eyes, too. Here’s how the deception works.

 When Chloe catches on, Diane claims she does it out of love.
 Really it’s because allowing Chloe to grow up would render Diane unnecessary (see also The Nanny).
 Instead, Diane fixes it for Chloe to remain frozen in infant dependence.

-This then reveals the extent of Diane’s supposed crimes against feminine nature.
+This reveals the extent of Diane’s supposed crimes against feminine nature.
 In this narrative she’s not a mother, because her ‘real’ child is dead.
 But she’s also not a mother because she puts her own interests above her child’s welfare.

 Side note: there are no significant male characters in Run.
 When a last-minute saviour appears the plot promptly kills him off, as if to say: “this isn’t that kind of movie – and no woman needs a man to save her.”
 Which is a fair point, and yet it makes for a curiously one-sided universe.
 Ultimately, this movie is wrapped up in the machinations of mother love.